East of England: Second World War

 Norfolk, Suffolk and Essex played host to the American VIII Bomber Command and Ninth Air Force.
 The Imperial War Museum at Duxford has an exhibition, commemorating their participation and sacrifice, near to the M11 south of Cambridge.

 Stansted Airport was RAF Stansted Mountfitchet, home to the 344th Bombardment Group.
 The de Havilland Mosquito was mainly assembled at Hatfield and Leavesden, although much of the innovative wooden structure originated outside the region from the furniture industry of High Wycombe; the Mosquito entered service in 1942 with 105 Sqn at RAF Horsham St Faith.
 RAF Tempsford in Bedford is the airfield from where SOE secret agents for Europe took off, with 138 Sqn which parachuted agents and equipment and 161 Sqn which landed and retrieved agents.
 19 Sqn at Duxford was the first to be equipped with the Spitfire on 4 August 1938.

 Cold War

 The 81st Tactical Fighter Wing was at RAF Bentwaters from January 1952 and also at RAF Woodbridge; in the late 1980s some of the aircraft went to RAF Alconbury.
 Alconbury closed in 1992 and Bentwaters closed in 1993, with the American air forces being in the area for 42 years; the USAF aircraft subsequently moved to Spangdahlem Air Base in Rhineland-Palatinate, Germany.

 At RAF Marham in west Norfolk, 214 Sqn with the Vickers Valiant developed the RAF's refuelling system; later the squadron would be equipped with the Handley Page Victor.
 Work on refuelling had also taken place at RAF Tarrant Rushton in Dorset.

 From the 1950s, RAF Wyton was an important reconnaissance base for the RAF, mainly 543 Sqn.
 The base is now home of the Defence Intelligence Fusion Centre, previously known as JARIC, or the Joint Air Reconnaissance Intelligence Centre from 1956.

+Official region

+The East of England region was officially created in 1994 and was adopted for statistics purposes from 1999.